thanasxda/basic-linux-setup/README.md

 Chances are it will keep working despite lack of intensive maintenance.
 If you have issues with this setup it's not me, its Debian repositories.
 My efforts will go in the general parameter script instead which is multi device.
-Setup can be upgraded with dist-upgrade.
+Setup can be upgraded with `dist-upgrade`.
-DO NOT use apt upgrade -t unstable etc or any other branch.
+DO NOT use `apt upgrade -t unstable` etc or any other branch, unless you don't care of dependency issues on rare ocassions.
 Experimental branch is just included for a cronjob fetching mainline kernel and will not be used by default unless specified.
 Worst case it might get included in aptitude when solving dependencies which you do need to be wary of, not otherwise.
 Hash it out in cases as such.